foundinblank/study1adults/09finaldata.md

     ## DeafLate - HearingNovice    0.5107355
     ## HearingLate - HearingNovice 0.4865642

 1. ANOVA with factor MainGroup, for Forward only.
+Also a Kruskal-Wallis test.
+And Chi-Sq too.

 <!-- -->